Elizabeth LaPensée

-Elizabeth LaPensée (born 1984) is a game designer and games researcher.
+Elizabeth LaPensée (born 1984) is an American game designer and games researcher.
 She is currently the Narrative Director at Twin Suns Corp, a Seattle-based AAA studio.
 She has previously worked as an associate professor in the Department of Writing, Rhetoric, and American Cultures at Michigan State University.
 She studies and creates video games, interactive digital media, animation, visual art, and comics to express Indigenous ways of knowing.

 Background

 Elizabeth LaPensée was born in Anaheim, California, in 1984.
 Her mother is Grace Dillon, a professor at Portland State University.
+LaPensée has stated in 2018 that she is of Anishinaabe and Métis heritage.
+She uses both she and they pronouns.

 Education

 LaPensée received her PhD from Simon Fraser University.
 Her dissertation was on the benefits of playing Survivance, a social impact game that uplifts storytelling, art, and self-determination as a pathway to healing from Indigenous historical trauma.

 Game design

 LaPensée designs games around Indigenous ways of knowing.
 Active as a community organizer, she often collaborates with Indigenous community partners to create games.
 She argues that Indigenous practices and teachings can inspire innovative game mechanics.
 Her games provide an interactive way of engaging with and continuing on Indigenous cultures and history.
 Her game Honour Water (2016) is a singing-game that teaches Anishinaabe water songs.

 In 2014, LaPensée spoke out against a remake of Custer's Revenge, a controversial game that allows the player, as General Custer, to rape a Native American woman.

 LaPensée's game Invaders was featured in the 2015 ImagineNATIVE Film + Media Arts Festival in Toronto.

 She organized the first Natives in Game Development Gathering at the University of California, Santa Cruz, in May 2015.